I have just finished the Red Queen, I have read several Phillipa Gregory books and as always I am torn between enjoyment and irritation.

 Her books are, en mass a wonderful exploration of the many varied ways that women could influence history and those around them.
 It explores their limited choices and how they react to them, without ever imposing modern views on her heroines.
 It’s often forgotten that the Tudor age was the Age of Queens rather than Kings .Women are the key characters behind most of the pivotal events of Tudor history.

-Unfortunately what always spoils her books for me is the sneaking suspicion that her impeccable research is used by books publicists and her fans and made to create a d Vinci code confusion about exactly how factual her books are.
+Unfortunately what always spoils her books for me is the total lack of historical sensitivity and the sneaking suspicion that her impeccable research is used by books publicists and her fans and made to create a d Vinci code confusion about exactly how factual her books are.